Brit + Co Logo

 Based on the best-selling 1960s book, this movie (starring Matthew Macfadyen and Rachel Weisz) follows a financially struggling couple who decide to commit a crime in order to jumpstart their careers.
 It backfires in a major way, leading to utter chaos and hurdles.

-Follow us on Facebook for more updates on the film!
+Follow us on Facebook for more updates on movies and TV shows coming your way in 2026.

 EXPLORE MORE OF BRIT + CO